merchantprotocol/documentation/docs/05_Magento_v1/35_Advanced_Dataflow/05_Order_Adapter.md

 	    <var name="store"><![CDATA[0]]></var>
 	</action>

-You will need to filter orders to output in most cases.
-It may be done by filters variables defining.
-The full orders filters list is:
+In most cases, you will need to filter orders to output.
+It may be done by filter variable defining.
+The full order filters list is:

 Property | Description
 ----- | -----